 I am acutely aware of the reactions my body has to the wrong or too much food.
 I continue to study nutrition and pay close attention to the impact food choices have on my health.
 My goal is a healthy body that allows me to do all the things I want to do.
 I am not willing to trade that for a few minutes of eating foods that may taste good but will cause me to suffer later.

 My morning meal might include half an avocado, a boiled egg, and some sauteed mushrooms with olive oil, salt, and pepper.
 I enjoy a more substantial late afternoon meal and typically fast for the next fourteen to sixteen hours.
 I never snack.
 My way of eating has been similar, off and on, since I was a teenager.
 Historically, when I change my eating habits to fit with a partner’s lifestyle, I get very sick and gain a lot of weight.

 The photo above is an example of what a shopping trip for a late lunch might include.
-Raw kale massaged with olive oil, a few slices of baked sweet potato, sliced radishes, half an avocado, sauteed mushrooms, brussels sprouts, and fresh arugula are often part of my salads.
+Sauteed kale massaged with olive oil, a few slices of baked sweet potato, sliced radishes, half an avocado, sauteed mushrooms, brussels sprouts, and fresh arugula are often part of my salads.
 Black or green olives often top those salads.
 Sometimes I add half a can of tuna or some canned Mackerel from Wild Planet.
 The most significant portion on my plate is always the leafy greens.